The Complete Guide to Facebook and Instagram Advertising for Beginners

 Facebook recommends a period of four days for split tests.
 You also have the option to choose another time span and you can choose the option “prematurely end test once the right ad group has been found”.
 Facebook will then let you know the „winner“, e.g. the most successful ad placement.

 Swat.io helps you keep an overview of the planning and publishing of posts on your channels.
-Get your free demo and experience new possibilities for content creation, community management and customer service.
+Start a free trial and experience new possibilities for content creation, community management and customer service.